 - Safety belt and the entire safety items needed for the operation (a person is required to check if the entire safety items are properly working)

-- The compartment of the operator (a person is obliged to inspect the compartment of the operator if there is any grease, debris, or any unwanted items that might harm the driver or the operator of the forklift.)
+- The operator’s compartment (a person is obliged to inspect the compartment of the operator if there is any grease, debris, or any unwanted items that might harm the driver or the operator of the forklift.)

 - The manual guide or instructional material for the operator (a person is required to ensure that the manual guide is placed inside the truck.
-Aside from that, check if it is complete and legible – it must have no torn or missing pages and etc.)
+Aside from that, check if it is complete and legible – it must have no torn or missing pages, etc.)

 - Safety nameplates and decals (a person is required to ensure that the entire safety nameplates and decals are legible and in place; inspect that the data written on the nameplate is the same as the service numbers and model attachments.)